 To establish initial estimated contract rents, HACSC will rely on the information provided in the submitted PBV Application.
 Any subsequent changes must be submitted to the HACSC on a Rent Reasonableness Request Form (see HACSC Resources in this guidance).
 Requesting the rents desired for the project for each unit type (studio, 1-BR, 2-BR, etc.) and detailing the tenant-paid utilities.
-Owner must also indicate if the contract unit receives a Low-Income Housing Tax Credit, and if the unit is in a Qualified Census Tract for the Low-Income Housing Tax Credit Program.
-The HACSC will then conduct a rent reasonableness valuation, calculate the initial estimated rent to owner, and issue a letter to the owner/developer indicating the Gross Rents, Utility Allowances, and Estimated Initial Contract Rents.
-Determining initial estimated contract rents must be completed prior to Subsidy Layering Review.
+The owner/developer must also indicate if the contract unit receives a Low-Income Housing Tax Credit (LIHTC), and if the unit is in a Qualified Census Tract for the LIHTC Program.
+HACSC will then conduct a rent reasonableness valuation, calculate the initial estimated rent to owner, and issue a letter to the owner/developer indicating the gross rents, utility allowances, and estimated initial rent(s) to owner.
+Determining initial estimated rent(s) to owner must be completed prior to the Subsidy Layering Review.